wenhoujx/beacon/README.md

 No commands, installation fire up the beacon mode after VScode startup.

+The beacon is fired when visible range is changed, e.g. `center-editor-window.center` command, or when you switch back and forth windows.

 ## Notes

 Unfortunately, VScode isn't as customizable as emacs, I can't highlight the whole line across the window.
 I can't register hooks to certain commands.
 But this should already be helpful.